shivannis/xandr-docs-public/xandr-docs/articles/curate/pass-in-user-data-offline.md

 ---
-title: Pass in User Data Offline
+title: Microsoft Curate - Pass in User Data (Offline)
-description: The article explains when you have data that stays in your ad server or data warehouse how you can make it accessible to your Xandr ad campaigns. ms.date : 10/28/2023
+description: The article explains when you have data that stays in your ad server or data warehouse, you can make it accessible to your Xandr ad campaigns. ms.date : 10/28/2023
 ---